Back to Blog

 Next: production builds.
 The manifest.json was generated, but only half the chunks were listed.
 Critical CSS and async JS bundles were missing.
 This meant Laravel’s @vite directive couldn’t resolve them — resulting in broken asset links in production.

-We had two options:
+I had two options:

 1. Manually declare all dynamic imports as entries (not scalable)

-2. Re-architect how we split bundles
+2. Re-architect how I split bundles

 laravel({